-a.
+- a.
 THDA and the Recipient will be responsible for carrying out environmental reviews in accordance with HUD Notice CPD-16-14.
 Each Recipient will be responsible for gathering the information required for the environmental reviews.
 NHTF funds cannot be committed until the environmental review process has been completed.
-The Environmental Review covers the entire project, not just the portion funded by NHTF.
+The Environmental Review covers the entire project, not just the portion funded by NHTF. - b.
+No funds may be drawn on any project until a complete and compliant Environmental Review has been submitted and the Recipient has received a "Notice of Authority to Use Grant Funds".

-22) LEAD-BASED PAINT
+23) LEAD-BASED PAINT

 Units assisted with NHTF funds are subject to the Lead-Based Paint Poisoning Prevention Act (42 U.S.C.
 4821 et seq.) and 24 CFR Part 35, Subparts C through M. The lead-based paint provisions of 982.401(j) also apply, irrespective of the applicable property standard under 24 CFR 92.251.
-The Lead-Based Paint regulations are available at www.hud.gov/lea or by contacting 1-Fthe lead-based paint requirements apply to all units and common areas in the project.
+The Lead-Based Paint regulations are available at Office of Lead Hazard Control and Healthy Homes | HUD.gov / U.S. Department of Housing and Urban Development (HUD) The lead-based paint requirements apply to all units and common areas in the project.

-23) FLOOD PLAINS
+24) FLOOD PLAINS

 NHTF funds may not be used to construct housing in an area identified by the Federal Emergency Management Agency as having special flood hazards.
 In addition, THDA strongly discourages the rehabilitation of units located in special flood hazard areas, but in a few limited instances and with written permission from THDA, units located in a floodplain may be assisted if the flood plain is mitigated by construction design.
-In cases where construction in the flood plain are slowed the project must be participating in the National Flood Insurance Program and flood insurance must be obtained on the units.
+In cases where rehabilitation in the flood plain are allowed, the project must be participating in the National Flood Insurance Program and flood insurance must be obtained, if required, on the units.

-24) PROCUREMENT
+25) PROCUREMENT